 - Build systems and processes that can accommodate seasonal volume spikes.
 Work with a fulfillment partner to manage challenging peak season if you don't have the in-house experience or technology to do so.

 The days of online ordering being a secondary channel or an afterthought that brands will get around to implementing are long gone.
 It has become clear that eCommerce is fueling the largest growth in many sectors and consumer packaged goods is no exception.
 A frustrating order experience could damage your brand before its online expansion begins.

 To be a part of that growth, brands need to prioritize online channels, develop two-way communication with fans, and implement a fulfillment solution that supports a seamless customer experience from beginning to end.

 If you could use some help developing a frictionless customer experience for your CPG brand, Capacity has the team and technology to make it happen.
-Give us a call on (732) 348-7251 or use our contact page to tell us more about your company.
+Use our contact page to tell us more about your company.